-Intended outcome Success criteria

-Increase parent engagement and understanding of the curriculum in YR Improved school attendance and increased involvement of parents in parents evenings, school meetings and events.
-Progress in speech , language and vocabulary Improved vocabulary and language skills Improve attendance and punctuality Attendance of 96% or above Improved progress in reading and maths in KS 1 Accelerated progress from individual starting points during KS1, closing the gap between those in receipt of pupil premium and their peers.
-Improved progress in writing in KS1 Accelerated progress from individual starting points during KS1, closing the gap between those in receipt of pupil premium and their peers.
+Intended outcome Success criteria Increase parent engagement and understanding of the curriculum in YR Improved school attendance and increased involvement of parents in parents' evenings, school meetings and events.
+Improved speech, language, and vocabulary skills.
+Positive impact on outcomes at all levels compared to starting points.
+Improve attendance and punctuality Attendance of 96% or above (This is good attendance, expected for all) A reduction in the gap between the attendance of disadvantaged and non- disadvantaged children.
+Improved progress in reading and maths in KS 1 Accelerated progress from individual starting points during KS1, closing the gap between those in receipt of pupil premium and their peers.